aussieW/nature-sound-skill/README.md

 # Nature Sound skill

-This skill plays a medium variety of relaxing nature sounds
+This skill plays a small variety of relaxing nature sounds

 ## Current state